 Symptoms may include:

-- behavior and academic problem
+behavior and academic problems

 Diagnosing and Treating Periodic Limb Movement Disorder